ian-IBCIRL/boot-ado/README.md

 To add a favicon.ico to /static, add `<link rel="shortcut icon" type="image/png" href="{% static 'favicon.ico' %}"/>` to base.html and `STATICFILES_DIRS = [os.path.join(BASE_DIR, 'static'),]` to settings.py

+Do the same for media dirs etc.

+### enable fontawesome icon use
+add `<link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/5.15.3/css/all.min.css">` to base.html to get icons for menu buttons etc.

 ### install in Heroku

 To install the app in Heroku you need: